Skip to main content

 This experience is not one of weakness; it is a predictable biological conversation between your actions and your endocrine system.
 Your body, perceiving a famine, has initiated a series of intelligent, protective shutdowns.
 The fatigue, the mental fog, the stalled progress ∞ these are symptoms of a hormonal orchestra thrown into disarray.

-The functions as the body’s internal communication network, using hormones as chemical messengers to regulate everything from metabolism and growth to mood and stress responses.
+The endocrine system functions as the body’s internal communication network, using hormones as chemical messengers to regulate everything from metabolism and growth to mood and stress responses.
 At the heart of this network lies a sophisticated feedback loop ∞ the Hypothalamic-Pituitary-Adrenal (HPA) axis.

 Think of the hypothalamus in your brain as the command center, the pituitary gland as its senior manager, and the adrenal glands as the frontline workers.
 When you introduce a significant stressor like a drastic diet, the command center perceives a threat to survival.
 In response, it signals the adrenal glands to produce cortisol, the primary stress hormone.
 This initiates a cascade of metabolic adaptations designed for short-term survival.